 Most touristic sites in the city belong to Old Acre Development Company (official site).
 That allows them to sell combined tickets to various attractions in the city and outside.

-The sites that under their management are: Hospitaller Fortress, Okashi Art Museum, Turkish Bath, Templars’ Tunnel, Visitors Center, Treasures in the Walls Museum, and Ramchal Synagogue.
+The sites under their management are Hospitaller Fortress, Okashi Art Museum, Turkish Bath, Templar Tunnel, Visitors Center (near the Hospitaller Fortress), Treasures In The Walls Museum, and Ramchal Synagogue.

 Opening Hours